-Any enquiries about the CCTV system should be directed to Mrs. Middlehurst, School Business Manager.
+Any enquiries about the CCTV system should be directed to: Sharon Middlehurst admin.stwilliamofyork@schools.sefton.gov.uk

-13. Photographs and videos
+12. Photographs and videos

 As part of our school activities, we may take photographs and record images of individuals within our school.